mt190502/blog.mtaha.dev/content/sysadmin/etckeeper_setup.md

     - ![photo](/assets/Pasted%20image%2020241218152259.png)

+    {% alert(note=true) %}
-      - Note: If you are using etckeeper on multiple machines, I recommend using hostname or machine-id as the branch name.
+    If you are using etckeeper on multiple machines, I recommend using hostname or machine-id as the branch name.
 Or you can use hostname to create multiple git repositories.
+    {% end %}

   - Now, your configuration files will be stored in a remote Git repository, allowing you to access them from anywhere.